Interstellar-Network/Grants-Program/applications/Interstellar-network2.md

 - **Trusted beneficiaries/contacts**, with destination public keys stored only on the blockchain nodes.
 - **Adaptive Security**, allowing users to personalize the security level based on theirs need i.e transaction amount to trigger validation, chose number of recovery options, etc.
 - **Transaction auditability**, extra auditability security layer.
-- **Social Recovery** iddealy based on polkadot pallet in the medium/long term (see future plan for more details):
+- **Social Recovery** iddealy based on polkadot pallet.

+ in the medium/long term (see future plan for more details):

-- **a novel hardware-based recovery (through NFC/BLE) further enhance security and convenience**, We will enable the usage of NFC devices.
+- **A novel hardware-based recovery (through NFC/BLE) further enhance security and convenience**, We will enable the usage of NFC devices.
 Just a tap on the mobile is needed to trigger the recovery process.

 - **ML real-time Malware detection model** based on proof of legitimate software execution protection that increases the model accuracy (potential research project to address targetted attacks)
 - **User inputs verification** based on behavioral biometric model (proven with 99% accuracy) that can be correlated with ML detection model.